-With Pulse Reset coils in place, a current transducer can withstand an amperage surge of up to 25,000 A without altering the zero-magnetization state of the core.
-This durability makes a Pulse Reset current transducer compatible with a greater range of applications, with greater accuracy and repeatability.
+With Pulse Reset coils in place, a current transducer can withstand an amperage surge of up to 25,000 A without altering the zero-magnetization state of the core, maintaining accuracy and repeatability over the long term.
+This durability makes a Pulse Reset current transducer compatible with applications where power surges are likely, such as solar installations.

 Pulse Reset technology also allows bidirectional current sensing.
 The analog output is calibrated so that the midpoint of the output (12 mA) occurs at a 0 A load.
 Current flow in one direction through the transducer produces output greater than 12 mA; flow in the opposite direction produces output less than 12 mA.
-This allows greater application flexibility.
+This is useful in applications such as battery chargers, solar installations, and electroplating, where current flow switches direction at intervals.